-Creeping Mahonia will grow to be about 18 inches tall at maturity, with a spread of 24 inches.
+Denver Strain Creeping Mahonia will grow to be about 18 inches tall at maturity, with a spread of 24 inches.
 It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front.
 It grows at a slow rate, and under ideal conditions can be expected to live for approximately 20 years.

 This shrub performs well in both full sun and full shade.
-It does best in average to evenly moist conditions, but will not tolerate standing water.
+It is very adaptable to both dry and moist growing conditions, but will not tolerate any standing water.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
-This species is native to parts of North America.
+This is a selection of a native North American species.